JuliaMath/Polynomials.jl/README.md

 Polynomial(1 + 2s + 3s^2)
 ```

-Construct a polynomial from its roots.
+Construct a polynomial of `Polynomial` type from its roots.

 ```julia
 julia> fromroots([1,2,3]) # (x-1)*(x-2)*(x-3)